chrisbaldwin2/EchoServer/README.md

 1. Clone the repo
 2. Open a terminal (server) in the repository folder
 3. run `make` to make the project
-4. run `hostname -I` to get your local ip address
 5. run `./run_server <PORT_NUM>`
 6. Open a terminal (client) in the repository folder
 7. run `./run_client <IP_ADDR> <PORT_NUM>` (Note that